vandermerwed/Roam-Research-Dark/README.md

+# ℹ Notice ℹ
-# ℹ Notice: Most of my efforts are currently focussed on [Roam Mosaic](https://github.com/roam-mosaic/theme-boilerplate) ℹ
+## Most of my efforts are currently focussed on [Roam Mosaic](https://github.com/roam-mosaic/theme-boilerplate)
 I'm currently focussed on building a framework for theming called Roam Mosaic.
 Roam Research Dark will return as a Roam Mosaic theme soon.

 # Roam Research Dark